JuPfu/chelona/Readme.md

 	Validate: ./examples/example1.ttl
     Input file './examples/example1.ttl' composed of 7 statements successfully validated in 0.107sec (statements per second = 65)

-In case of an error the *Cheló̱na* will display an error message and gives a hint where the problem occurred.
+In case of an error *Cheló̱na* will display an error message and gives a hint where the problem occurred.

 What *Cheló̱na* does in detail: